Ibrahim Magu

 Ibrahim Magu (born 5 May 1962) is a Nigerian police officer who served as acting chairman of the Economic and Financial Crimes Commission, EFCC from 9 November 2015, until his suspension on 7 July 2020.
 He was replaced by Muhammed Umar as the acting EFCC chairman.

-Magu was appointed as EFCC chairman after Ibrahim Lamorde, who had earlier served twice, was sacked by the President of Nigeria, Muhammadu Buhari.
+Magu was appointed as EFCC chairman after Ibrahim Lamorde, who had earlier served twice, was sacked by the president of Nigeria, Muhammadu Buhari.
 Both Lamorde and Magu served during Nuhu Ribadu’s time at the anti-graft agency and were also credited with part of the success Ribadu recorded in his time.

 Early career

 Magu was born on 5 May 1962 in Maiduguri, Borno State.
-He attended Maiduguri’s primary school (from 1969 to 1975), Waka Biu's Secondary School from 1975 to 1980, and Ahmadu Bello University, Zaria from 1982 to 1986, where he graduated with a B.Sc in Accounting.
-After the completion of his National Youth Service Corps, he served in various Ministries and Departments in the Borno State Government as an accountant and rose to become a zonal accountant before he voluntarily resigned to join the Nigeria Police Force as an Assistant Superintendent of Police in 1990.
-He was the Coordinator for the Nigeria Police Building Society before moving on to the Special Fraud Unit (SFU) of the Nigeria Police Criminal Investigations Department (CID) where he served as a team leader in charge of Financial Crimes, Money Laundering and Advance Fee Fraud investigation.
+He attended Maiduguri’s primary school (from 1969 to 1975), Waka Biu's Secondary School from 1975 to 1980, and Ahmadu Bello University, Zaria from 1982 to 1986, where he graduated with a BSc in accounting.
+After the completion of his National Youth Service Corps, he served in various ministries and departments in the Borno State Government as an accountant and rose to become a zonal accountant before he voluntarily resigned to join the Nigeria Police Force as an assistant superintendent of police in 1990.
+He was the coordinator for the Nigeria Police Building Society before moving on to the Special Fraud Unit (SFU) of the Nigeria Police Criminal Investigations Department (CID), where he served as a team leader in charge of financial crimes, money laundering and advance fee fraud investigation.

 He served as a member of the investigative committee convened by National Security Advisor (NSA), Babagana Monguno on the orders of President Muhammadu Buhari to probe the procurement of arms in the Armed Forces from 2007 to 2020.

-Magu remains unconfirmed as the Chairman of EFFC which is one of the challenges and controversies being faced by the administration of President Muhammadu Buhari on appointments and nominations confirmation.
+Magu remains unconfirmed as the chairman of EFFC which is one of the challenges and controversies being faced by the administration of President Muhammadu Buhari on appointments and nominations confirmation.
 The Police Service Commission (PSC) on Friday, 28 April 2018 announced the promotion of 18 senior officers after her 27th Plenary Meeting which ended in Abuja where Magu was promoted to the rank of a full commissioner from deputy commissioner.

 At the end of the 8th Regional Conference of Anti-Corruption Agencies in Commonwealth Africa held at Transcorp Hilton (Abuja, Nigeria) on 19 May 2018, Magu emerged as their new chairman.
 His appointment was the high point of a five-day regional conference with the theme: “Partnering Towards Assets Recovery and Return”.

 On 29 May 2018, the EFCC announced that 603 Nigerian figures had been convicted on corruption charges since Buhari and Magu assumed their offices in 2015.
 The EFCC also announced that for the first time in Nigeria's history, judges and military officials were prosecuted.